annanardelli/srp2023/README.md

 ### Future Improvements
-The project will be continued during the Fall 2023 semester by Anna Nardelli and other Monmouth Students.
+The project will be continued during the Fall 2023 semester by Anna Nardelli and other Monmouth students.
 The plan is to create a more complex grid and potentially implement neural networks and/or Petri Nets instead of the current state-transition system.
 The ultimate goal is to fully simulate a hospital floor and to run full pickup and delivery sequences which could be implemented in a real hospital.